Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 Every workplace has its own rhythm.

-Respecting everyone in the office keeps the work environment and relationships smooth, as it plays an important role in reflecting one’s workplace etiquette.
+Respecting boundaries in the office keeps the work environment and relationships smooth, and it plays an important role in reflecting one’s workplace etiquette.

 Example:

-I will never forget the time when one day, I saw a co-worker walking straight and barging into the manager’s cabin without knocking on the door.
+I will never forget the day I saw a co-worker walk straight into the manager’s cabin without knocking.

 Tips:

-• Avoid commenting on appearances, personal choices, and rest.
+• Avoid commenting on appearances, personal choices, or rest.

 Two businessmen shaking hands while a third colleague looks on, representing workplace etiquette and professionalism.